 A nomination of Ms. Ann Delaney (7-4122) for the position of Director was made by Ms. Smith-Hughes.
 Ms. Delaney accepted the nomination.
 As Ms. Delaney is a subcontractor of management, Mr. Malaska verified that this fact as a property owner in good standing, Ms. Delaney, by her employment by management, was not precluded from serving as Director.

-Mr. Malaska asked for any addition nominations.
+Mr. Malaska asked for any additional nominations.
 Hearing none, he asked for a motion for nominations to be closed.

 A motion was made and seconded from the floor to close nominations.
 All in favor.
 Motion carried.